gitreseteasy/simple_validator/README.md

 v.validate(myRequestBody, myCriteriaObject);//true (or false if not valid)

 ```
-The accepted criterion values are:
+The accepted criterion keys and values are:

   - length: number (0-n)
   - lengthMin: number (0-n)